Yooooomi/your_spotify/README.md

 2. You need to provide the **Server** environment the **public** AND **secret** key of the application (cf. [Installation](#installation)).
 3. You need to provide an **authorized** redirect URI to the `docker-compose` file.

+## Domains

+A note of caution: It is strongly advised to refrain from using the word 'spotify' in your domain, as Google has a history of flagging not only your subdomain but also all other associated subdomains and the root domain as deceptive websites.
+This can result in users being unable to access any of your websites through popular browsers like Google Chrome, Safari, or Firefox due to a false positive.

 > A tutorial is available at the end of this readme.

 # Installation